Ride the trails. Help maintain them.

 Built with care.
 Maintained by actual humans.

-Behind every berm, bridge, and feature is real work.
-A community of trail builders, volunteers, land managers and the Squamish Off-Road Cycling Association (SORCA) spend countless hours keeping these trails safe, sustainable, and ready to ride.
+Squamish's iconic trail network is no accident, it's the result of countless hours from a community of trail builders, volunteers, land managers, and the Squamish Off-Road Cycling Association (SORCA) keeping things safe, sustainable, and rideable.

 There's a growing gap between what Squamish trails need and what's currently funded.
 Weather, erosion, and heavy use don't wait for budget approvals.